ibm-cloud-docs/hp-virtual-servers/dct-redhatsigning.md

     In this example, "E8C9E...........61A927D9F3" is the  fingerprint.

    `--image-key-public-path PUBLIC-KEY`
    :   The path for the file that contains the public part of the key that was used to sign the image.
 The public part of the key must be a minimum of 20 characters and base64 encoded.
-If the path is not specified, the command first tries to determine the public part of the key automatically by requesting the container registry notary service.
-If the image is present in ICR, path to the gpg public key that is used to sign the image should be mandatorily provided.
-It is optional for DCT signed image in Docker Hub.
+If the image is present in ICR, path to the gpg public key that is used to sign the image and push to ICR should be mandatorily provided.

    `--registration-key-public-path PRIVATE-KEY-PATH`
    :   The path for the public key from the registration key pair.
 Ensure that you use the same key that you had used when you created the  virtual instance the first time.
 You must save these keys in a safe and secure location for future use.